Lorenzo-Fantini/Lorenzo_Fantini_Elaborato_PPM_Backend/README.md

 # Event reservation system

 This project is a Django-based web application that provides a RESTful API for managing users, events, and reservations.
 Users can register, manage their profiles, and book reservations for various events.
+If you use the client for the first time the api might take a bit to respond due to Render's deploy offer.

 ## Key features